ifrguy/NHWG-MIMS/README.md

 * getTables - Unpack CAPWATCH tables and filter for import into MongoDB (bash script)
 * holdMember - put member accounts on hold to prevent removal by MIMS, remove or list held accounts.
 * importGoogle - Google data downloader and mongoDB import, index collection script included (bash script)
-* importTables - Load CAPWATCH tables into mongoDB, index collections script included (bash script)
+* importTables - Load CAPWATCH tables into mongoDB, index collections script included (bash script).
+Allows execution of pre & post MongoDB JS scripts on a per-collection basis.
+Script naming convention is
+TableName-[pre|post].js, e.g. "DutyPosition-pre.js".
+If a script is found it is automatically run, if no script is found no pre/post ops are preformed and the table is imported directly.
+Scripts must be located in the same directory as importTables.
 * jsonfix.sed - sed (Stream Editor) script used by importGoogle.
 * MIMSJobsGen - bash convinence script to generate GAM job files for a list of MIMS classes.
 * mongodb-seed - Mongo shell script to create empty database and base collections.